 In its rich history, Arran was ruled by Ireland, then invaded by the Vikings, Celts, English and the Stewart and MacDonald Clans, and at one time many of the islanders spoke Gaelic.

-After regular ferry sailings began from the mainland in the early 20th century, Arran became a popular holiday destination for hikers, keen geologists and nature lovers – red deer, porpoises, sharks and dolphins are all common sites on and around the island.
+After regular ferry sailings began from the mainland in the early 20th century, the Isle of Arran in Scotland became a popular holiday destination for hikers, keen geologists and nature lovers – red deer, porpoises, sharks and dolphins are all common sites on and around the island.

 You can find out more about Arran’s history and heritage at the Isle of Arran Heritage Museum in Rosaburn, Brodick.

 Scattered around the Isle of Arran are many charming villages, most of them along the main circular coast road, and all with their own unique character.
 Read on to discover some of our favourite Isle of Arran destinations.

 - Admire the views of Goatfell from the village’s long curving bay

 Brodick, on the east of the island, is the main village and port and has lots of places to eat as well as plenty of opportunities for sailing, playing golf and relaxing on the beach.
 It’s a very pretty village with the island’s tallest mountain, Goatfell, overlooking it.

 Best attraction: Brodick Castle, one of the most magnificent castles on Arran this ancient fortress is surrounded by gardens, woodland and waterfalls.

 Place to eat: Brambles Seafood and Grill with its great selection of grilled meats and fresh-off-the-boat fish and seafood.

 Closest beach: Brodick Bay, a mixture of grass, sand, rock and shingle.